morningsky/multi_task_learning/README.md

 Dataset: https://archive.ics.uci.edu/ml/machine-learning-databases/census-income-mld/

 Census-income Dataset contains 299,285 samples and 40 features extracted from the 1994 census database.

+**Group 1**

+Task 1: (Classification) aims to predict whether the income exceeds 50K.

+Task 2: (Classification) aims to predict this person’s marital status is never married.

+**Group 2**

-In detail, task 1 aims to predict whether the income exceeds 50K, task 2 aims to predict whether this person’s marital status is never married.
+Task 1: (Classification) aims to predict whether the education level is at least college.

+Task 2: (Classification) aims to predict this person’s marital status is never married.

 **Experiment Setup** (follow MMOE paper) :